 To make the best out of this monetization model, you should only employ it when the scope of the project is not defined as you can walk out of the deal any time the conditions no longer fit your taste.

-The project-based model allows you to receive a one-time fee for the entirety of the coaching or consulting deal.
+The project-based model allows you to receive a one-time fee for the entirety of the coaching or consulting deal even if you are an independent consultant.

 For a project-based model, you earn more (maybe as an incentive) if you become more efficient during the lifespan of the coaching or consulting contract.